 The primary purpose of the Labour Force Survey (LFS) is “the prompt publication of key aggregate, whole economy, indicators, for the integrated assessment of labour market conditions” (Review of the Labour Force Survey, Office for National Statistics (ONS), 2002).
 The labour market covers all aspects of people’s work, including the education and training needed to equip them for work, the jobs themselves, job-search for those out of work, and income from work and benefits.

 Users of LFS data often combine them with related data from other sources to provide an overall view of the state of the labour market.
 One of the most important users of this sort of assessment is the Bank of England’s Monetary Policy Committee, which sets interest rates to meet the government’s inflation target.

-At the international level, LFS data are used by the Organisation for Economic Co-operation and Development (OECD) and the International Labour Organisation (ILO).
+At the international level, LFS data are used by the European Parliament; European Council; European Commission; European Central Bank; and Directorate-General for Employment, Social Affairs and Inclusion (DG Employment).
+They are also used by the Organisation for Economic Co-operation and Development (OECD) and the ILO.

-Other users include local authorities; the Trades Union Congress (TUC); the Employer’s Association; the Confederation of British Industry; the Institute of Employment Studies; the Institute for Public Policy Research; the National Institute of Economic and Social Research; the Policy Studies Institute; the Institute for Fiscal Studies; academic researchers; the media; and the general public.
+Other users include local authorities; the Trades Union Congress (TUC); the Employer’s Association; the Confederation of British Industry (CBI); the Institute of Employment Studies (IES); the Institute for Public Policy Research (IPPR); the National Institute of Economic and Social Research (NIESR); the Policy Studies Institute (PSI); the Institute for Fiscal Studies (IFS); academic researchers; the media; and the general public.

 Strengths and limitations